Travel & conservation company, since 1991

 nesting

-There are seven species of sea turtles roaming the seas and oceans of our world.
+Seven species of sea turtles are roaming our world’s seas and oceans.
 Four of them regularly visit the east coast of Southern Africa: the hawksbill, loggerhead, green, and the species which is both the most impressive and elusive, the giant leatherback turtle.

-All species of sea turtles undertake long and perilous journeys to return to the beaches they have hatched on in order to lay their own eggs, but leatherbacks – by far the largest of all living turtles – break all the distance records.
-They live in open water and can travel across the whole ocean in pursuit of best jellyfish feeding grounds, which they prey on.
+All sea turtles undertake long, perilous journeys to return to the beaches where they hatched to lay their eggs.
+Leatherbacks – the largest of all living turtles – break all the distance records.
+They live in open water and can travel across the ocean in pursuit of the best jellyfish feeding grounds, which they prey on.
 The resultant round-trip to nesting grounds can be up to 6,000km.

 leatherback